 Humanities at Year 7 involves a semester each of Geography and History, with elements of Economics and Business integrated throughout the year.
 When studying Geography students investigate liveable places and water as a resource.
 Students develop skills in observing, recording and evaluating as well as communicating findings, arguments and ideas.
 The History component explores the Ancient Past through the study of the civilisations of Ancient China, and the Mediterranean world.
 Students develop skills in questioning and research, analysis and interpretation of historic documents and events. .

 All students in Year 7 study Mathematics.
 The major content and processes of Mathematics are grouped into the following strands:

 The Mathematics course builds on skills developed in primary school.
 In particular, teachers consolidate basic mathematical skills and introduce students to a range of new concepts.

 Students are required to complete regular homework including practice exercises, problem solving and regular revision.
 Students are encouraged to participate in the Australian Maths Competition, the Maths Talent Quest and the Australasian Maths Olympiad.
-Each student is also able to use mathsonline, the interactive text and avilamaths.com to reinforce and improve her number and problem solving skills.
+Each student is also able to use mathsonline and the interactive text to reinforce and improve her number and problem solving skills.